-Before coming to study at the University of Amsterdam I had heard that there were many differences when it came to academia, some of which I learnt before I even arrived…however I would say that it is more different that I expected and it resulted in me struggling a little at the start.
-Therefore I thought it would be a good idea to write a blog post about it to prepare other students who want to study here.
+Before coming to study at the University of Amsterdam I had heard that there were differences when it came to academia, some of which I learnt before I even arrived.
+However, I would say that university here is more different than I initially expected which resulted in me struggling a little at the start.
+Therefore, I decided it would be a good idea to write a blog post about it to prepare other students who want to study here.

 By Georgi Fogarty (University of Queensland, Australia)

 After 12 months on the other side of the world, a lot of people I had met on exchange were openly excited to get back to their own country, home and family.
 However, I was not ready to accept the fact that my year away might finally be over and decided to further postpone my trip back to the UK (much to my parent’s despair).
 I found myself splitting up the journey with a 7-week long stopover beginning in Athens, where I would catch an overnight ferry to a small Greek Island, Leros.
 Spending over a month here was to be a very interesting experience, partly due to the island’s incredibly speckled and prominent history.